strimertul/strimertul.github.io/content/api/_index.md

 ## Available keys/RPC/events

 To check what keys you can access on strimertül, click on the menu entry with your strimertül version (or the closest one to it).
+Most keys will be stored as JSON objects, so use the reference as a schema for those objects.
+Modifying the schema might make strimertül not work correctly (or at all).